 Besides the inspiration and motivation factor which is huge, there are also other good practical reasons.
 Having the course thumbnail will allow you to start promoting your course early, while it's still in the early draft and recording phases.

 You can send the image to your audience via your email list or share it on social media, and start creating some anticipation for the course even weeks and months before it's ready.

 If you email your audience every week a free sample video lesson that you have recorded, or even some informational text teaching something interesting around the course topic and you include also in the email your course thumbnail, this will create further interest and anticipation that will help a lot when the course launches.

 With the course thumbnail and an early course description, you can even pre-sell a course even before recording it!

-Simply take the thumbnail, the description, set a price for your course and start selling it already.
+Simply take the thumbnail, and the description, set a price for your course, and start selling it already.
 We do this all the time with great results, but we don't advise doing this for your first course though.